leandro-hoenen/best-book/README.md

-# A-CRM Web App
+# best-book web app

-This is a minimal CRM Web App (A-CRM - Insurance Agency CRM) as a template for students.
+This is a minimal online shop app for used books

 [![License](https://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

-> 🚧 **This is a template project**: Make sure that you adapt this documentation and the source code in this project according to your needs and use case.
+> 🚧 **This project is based on the template of Dr. Andreas Martin of FHNW**: The template is adapted to the online-book-shop use case.

 #### Contents:
 - [Analysis](#analysis)